Appeals court upholds structure of U.S. consumer bureau

 The CFPB had appealed the 2016 court decision that gave the president the power to fire the agency’s director without proof of serious misconduct.
 The fight over the agency’s structure is part of a continuing lawsuit between the agency and a mortgage servicer, PHH Corp(PHH.N).

-Wednesday’s ruling is separate from another legal fight over the leadership of the agency in which the CFPB’s deputy director, Leandra English, is suing to bar Mulvaney from leading the agency in an acting capacity.
-That case is still pending before the same court.
+“Congress’s decision to provide the CFPB director a degree of insulation reflects its permissible judgment that civil regulation of consumer financial protection should be kept one step removed from political winds and presidential will,” the court wrote.

-“Congress’s decision to provide the CFPB director a degree of insulation reflects its permissible judgment that civil regulation of consumer financial protection should be kept one step removed from political winds and presidential will,” the court wrote in its Wednesday opinion.
+Republican critics of the CFPB, arguing it is too powerful, were quick to call for the case to head to the Supreme Court.
+PHH was noncommittal in a statement and a company spokesman said the firm is evaluating its next steps.

 The original ruling by a three-judge panel on the D.C.
 Circuit Court threatened to upend the CFPB, which was created as part of the 2010 Dodd-Frank financial reform law.
 There, judges ruled that it was unconstitutional to grant a single director, serving a five-year term, protection from presidential removal.